Tom Speight: Career

 Speight initially found fame working with artists such as Mumford & Sons and Travis, and was recording music at Universal.
 However, he was forced to take a two-year break from recording due to contracting septicaemia, requiring him to undergo surgery and rehabilitation.

 Following his return to music in 2016, Speight toured around the UK as well as touring with Seafret in Europe.
 He also worked as a songwriter on an album by Turin Brakes.
 By 2018, following the release of a string of EPs, Speight had reached a total of 60 million streams on Spotify.
 He released his debut album, Collide, in 2019.
 The album peaked at number 11 on the UK Independent Albums Chart and topped the UK Independent Album Breakers Chart.

 Speight's second album, Everything's Waiting For You, was released in September 2021.
 The album was co-produced by Rich Turvey, and themed on his gratitude for his life and job following periods in hospital.
 The album was his second to top the UK Independent Album Breakers Chart, and peaked at number 41 on the UK Albums Chart.

 Speight released his third album, Love & Light, in August 2023.
 The album focussed on Speight's personal experiences and on living life to the fullest, and was preceded by two singles, 'The One' and 'Let Go'.
 The album entered the UK Albums Chart at number 66.

-Speight is due to release his fourth album, Perfect Strangers in September 2025.
+Speight released his fourth album, Perfect Strangers, in September 2025.